rodrigoangeloni/sptracker/README.md

 The original author NEYS is contactable as user `never_eat_yellow_snow1` at the [Assetto Corsa forums](http://www.assettocorsa.net/forum/index.php) or as user `Neys` at the [RaceDepartment forums](http://www.racedepartment.com/forums/).

-You can contact the current maintainer (DocWilco) on [GitHub](https://github.com/docwilco/sptracker).
+The current maintainer (Rodrigo Angeloni) can be contacted through GitHub issues at https://github.com/rodrigoangeloni/sptracker.